torgcrm/TorgCRM-Server/README.md

 ## Building for production

-To optimize the TorgCRMCE application for production, run:
+To optimize the TorgCRM application for production, run:

     ./mvnw -Pprod clean package